 DOC area for red wine in the Italian region Piedmont

-, He is named after a hill of clay and pebbles on quartz-bearing volcanic rock, on which are the approximately 35 hectares of vineyards.
-The area covers in its entirety the municipalities of Brusnengo, Curino, Masserano, Sostegno and Villa del Bosco in the province of Biella, as well as the municipalities of Lozzolo and Roasio in the province of Vercelli.
+, It is named after a hill made of clay and pebble mixture on quartz-containing volcanic rock, on which the approximately 35 hectares of vineyards are located.
+The zone includes the municipalities of Brusnengo, Curino, Masserano, Sostegno and Villa del Bosco in the province of Biella, as well as the municipalities of Lozzolo and Roasio in the province of Vercelli.
 If the grapes come from classified vineyards, can Vigna

 and or Vespolina

 (max.
 20%) blended.
 There is also a Riserva

 with a longer ripening period.